gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 20-update-game
+## branch 21-update-game-player

-Enhance the tests and code to update a game.
+Enhance the tests and code to update a game player.
 Can update
-* date game starts
+* buy-in
+* rebuy/add on
-* host
+* annual TOC
-* double buy-in
+* quarterly TOC
-* supplies need transporting
+* finish
-* add or remove payouts
+* knocked out
+* round update notification